bdamokos/brussels_transit/app/transit_providers/be/stib/migration_plan.md

    - [ ] See what functions use GTFS data
    - [ ] See if anyone is overwriting cache/stib/stops_gtfs.json (is it supposed to contain all stops from the GTFS or just the ones that we have looked up)
    - [ ] See what is using stib/cache/stops.json and if it is still needed
-3. .
-Message Handling
+3. [x] Message Handling
-   - [ ] Implement language fallback for service messages (en -> fr -> nl -> raw message)
+   - [x] Implement language fallback for service messages (en -> fr -> nl -> raw message)
-   - [ ] Add debug logging for message language selection
+   - [x] Add debug logging for message language selection
-   - [ ] Add configuration for message language, and fallback order
+   - [x] Add configuration for message language, and fallback order

 ## Technical Debt Items
 1. Data Format Standardization